daiearth22/test/sales-training/index.html.md

 Dive deep into areas that are important for your prospect and make sure to clarify anything you don’t understand.
 This style lends itself to a slower sales process than showing up with a pitch ready, but you’ll set yourself up for success in the long run by building a foundational understanding of your prospect from day one.

 #### 3. Your prospect isn’t engaging with you.
-You (hopefully/index.html.md) wouldn’t continue to send email after email after email to a prospect who’d never opened or responded to a single message.
+You (hopefully) wouldn’t continue to send email after email after email to a prospect who’d never opened or responded to a single message.
 And that principle applies to conversations as well.

 If your prospect’s gone quiet, there’s a reason.
 Maybe they’re confused.
 Maybe you started talking about something completely irrelevant to their situation.
 Maybe you’re just not leaving them any opportunity to respond or ask questions.